Vol. 04 · Issue 14 · APR 2026

 • Amp Type: Crunch

-• Middle: 2 o'clock — this is essential.
+• Middle: 2 o'clock.
+This is ESSENTIAL.
 Marshall amps are mid-forward, and that's where their growl and presence come from.
-Scooping the mids on this setting will ruin it.
+Scoop the mids on this setting and you've ruined it.

 Tone Studio variation: Select the "Brown" amp type variation if available in your Katana's Tone Studio panel.
 The Brown variation adds a pre-boost that mimics the modded Marshall "hot-rodded Plexi" sound popular in the late '70s.